davidjahn/pcc-learning-name/pcc-hello-world-example/README.md

 This is a Spring Boot application which has 2 REST endpoints

 1. `/` - landing page url.
-Just returns Ping.
+Returns the string `Pong`.
-2. `/hello` - Hits a service which returns a `Hello World` string with current timestanp.
+2. `/hello` - Hits a service which retrieves the `HelloWorld` key with its value, a timestamp.
+If the `HelloWorld` key has not yet been cached (a cache miss), the current time is obtained to be used as the value.
-The return value is cached in the PCC cluster.
-Next time when you hit this URL you will notice the timestamp is not updated, as it is picked from the cache rather than from the service.
+The key/value pair is placed into the cache.
+And, subsequent uses of this endpoint return the cached value.

 #### On Pivotal Cloud Foundry (PCF)
 This application can be `cf push`ed with the `manifest.yaml` present in the root directory.